VyshnaviBasude/VyshnaviBasude/README.md

 🔭 Currently Working On:

-A 30-Day Frontend & AI Challenge 🧠, blending design, development, and machine learning.
+- A 30-Day Frontend & AI Challenge 🧠, blending design, development, and machine learning.
-Yoga AI App
+- Yoga AI App

 🌱 Learning Journey:

 Advanced React patterns.
-AI integrations using TensorFlow.js and PyTorch.
+- AI integrations using TensorFlow.js and PyTorch.
-Web3 technologies.
+- Web3 technologies.

 Bio Stats:
-😄 Pronouns: She/Her
+- 😄 **Pronouns:** She/Hers
-⚡ Fun fact: I once debugged a CSS issue for three hours, only to realize the problem was a missing semicolon! 😅 👯 I’m looking to collaborate on Full Stack and AI/ML projects.
+- ⚡ **Fun fact:** I once debugged a CSS issue for three hours, only to realize the problem was a missing semicolon! 😅
+- 👯 **I’m looking to collaborate on:** Full Stack and AI/ML projects.

 ### 🎓 Certifications: